-There are NO automatic entries from a nursery or Pre-School into a Primary School, nor from a Primary School into Secondary, and there is NO automatic offer of a Sibling place (a place for a brother or sister).
+There are NO automatic entries from a Primary School into Secondary, nor from Secondary into Sixth Form and there is NO automatic offer of a sibling place (a place for a brother or sister).
 Therefore, an application must be made for a school place for each child.

-Applications (either online or paper) can be made from Ist September through the Local Authority www.bristol.gov.uk.
-The closing date for receipt of applications by the Local Authority is midnight on the National Deadline date confirmed in the School Application and Admission Timelines Section of this policy.
-Any application received after the National Deadline will be treated as a Late Application.
+Applications (either online or paper) can be made from 1st September 2025 through the Local Authority Bristol City Council2 The closing date for receipt of applications by the Local Authority is midnight on the National Deadline date confirmed in the School Application and Admission Timelines Section of this policy.
+Any application received after the national deadline will be treated as a late application.